Close Menu

 Secure Your Belongings

 Keep your passport, cash, and other essential documents in a safe place, such as a money belt or hotel safe.
 Avoid carrying large amounts of cash.
 Use hotel safes to store valuable items when you are not in your room.
 Be cautious when using ATMs, especially in isolated areas.
-(See Also: Countries Safe To Visit?
-Top Picks For 2023)
+(See Also: Is El Salvador Safe to Visit in 2025?
+The Ultimate Travel Guide)

 Dress Appropriately